 Living in Manchester: a guide for students

 A varied mix of music, shopping, sport and a buzzing social scene make Manchester (UK) a student-focused city with a lot for you to discover.
-Get ready to explore one of the world’s top 3 student cities (QS Best Student Cities 2023) that’s bursting with cultural events and authentic international cuisine.
+Get ready to explore the UK's top 3 student city (QS Best Student Cities 2025) that’s bursting with cultural events and authentic international cuisine.

 What makes Manchester one of the best student cities in the UK?
-Students living in Manchester can live affordably while still eating well, socialising regularly and exploring everything the city has to offer.
+Students living in Manchester can live affordably while still eating well, socializing regularly and exploring everything the city has to offer.

 What makes Manchester a great international student city?